The Holy Spirit – Luke 1:67-79 Reflection

 Attributions

-*This site has permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible Luke 1 passage.
+* This site has written permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible for the passage of Luke 1

 The Immersive Prayer website follows the guidelines for image web use at the Brooklyn Museum and the Jewish Museum websites.